Institution for the promotion of printmaking in contemporary art

 Organization / Team

-Voluntary board and member work (except management + part-time position)
+Voluntary board and member work (except management + part-time positions)

 Board of Directors

-Silvia Schmid (President), Letizia Schubiger (Vice President) Jürg Ziegler (Quaestor), Anne Langer (Actuary), Petra Eberle (Assessor), Reto Fetz (Assessor)
+Silvia Schmid (President), Letizia Schubiger (Vice President) Jürg Ziegler (Quaestor), Anne Langer (Actuary), Petra Eberle (Assessor), Reto Fetz (Assessor), Samuel Seemann (Assessor)

 Marianna Burkhardt, Sandra Gomez, Gabi Klett, Sylvia Morger, Markus Pappe, Veronika Pfister, Isabell Taverna